digbmc/reactor-jct/nuclear-history.md

 #### 1946
 - February - A Soviet spy ring in Canada is exposed by defector Igor Gouzenko, resulting in “atomic spy hysteria,” which pushed American Congressional discussions about postwar atomic regulation.
-- July 1st - The testing at Bikini Atoll in the Marshall Islands commenced with the test of the Able bomb as part of Operation Crossroads.
+- July 1st - The testing at Bikini Atoll in the Marshall Islands commences with the test of the Able bomb as part of Operation Crossroads.
 - July 25th - The Baker bomb is tested at Bikini Atoll to determine the effects of a nuclear device underwater.
-Baker sank eight ships and permanently contaminated the rest.
+Baker sinks eight ships and permanently contaminates the rest.
 - August 1st - President Truman signs the *Atomic Energy Act of 1946* into law, ending the uncertainty regarding control of atomic research in the postwar United States, as well as creating the Atomic Energy Commission (AEC) to control nuclear energy development and explore peaceful uses of nuclear energy.

 #### 1947